RiddledVisionz/RiddledVisionz/README.md

 [BEFORE INTERACTING]
 -with GAD I can be a bit aggressive and easily upset by things.
 So please be aware.
 Although if you are a close friend I am comfortable with, then you can stay by me.
 I can be blunt sometimes and will say if I don't like something.
+Please do not vent to me.
+I am not your therapist.
+Things like this really damage my health. it is only if you are a close friend I am comfortable with then maybe.